ezeslucky/deployit/CONTRIBUTING.md

 ## Docs & Website

-To contribute to the Dokploy docs or website, please go to this [repository](https://github.com/ezeslucky/deployit).
+To contribute to the deployit docs or website, please go to this [repository](https://github.com/ezeslucky/deployit).